neondatabase/neon/docs/rfcs/025-generation-numbers.md

 The pageserver is deployed with some special config to:

-- Always act like everything is generation 1 and do not wait for a control plane issued generation on startup.
+- Always act like everything is generation 1 and do not wait for a control plane issued generation on attach
 - Skip the places in deletion and remote_consistent_lsn updates where we would call into control plane

-The storage broker will tolerate the timeline state omitting generation numbers (only relevant if we implement [publishing generation numbers to the storage broker](#publishing-generation-numbers-to-storage-broker).

-The safekeeper will be aware of both new and old versions of `PageserverFeedback` message, and tolerate the old version.

 #### Phase 2